 Oxygen (through a face mask or breathing tube)

 For type 1 effects: Bronchodilators, sometimes inhaled corticosteroids

 For type 2 effects: Oral corticosteroids, treatments to remove fluid from the lungs

 Because mixed effects are common, doctors base treatment on the person's symptoms rather than on the specific agent.
 Decontamination is not usually necessary for people exposed to vapor or gas, and there are no specific antidotes for these agents.

 For people whose symptoms mainly involve the large airways (type 1 effects), doctors give warm, humidified 100% oxygen by face mask.
 They may need to remove debris from the person's large airways using bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more .
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more .
 Doctors may need to place a breathing tube in the person's windpipe, and they may give the person bronchodilators, a type of inhaled drug that widens the airways (similar drugs are used for asthma).
 Inhaled corticosteroids may be given to help decrease the inflammation that often accompanies lung damage.